 - TOM WILSON -

 Tom's career and personal interests revolve around Sustainability, Community and Design.
-He capped off a Master of Environmental Science degree with an academic research thesis (2018) on the subject of Surfing and Sustainability, which led to the conception of Wave Changer in 2019.
+He capped off a Master of Environmental Science degree with an academic research thesis (2018) on the subject of Surfing and Sustainability, which led to the creation of Wave Changer in 2019.
 Since then, Tom has received the Green Hero Award at University of Technology Sydney (UTS) in 2019, was a finalist in a green business competition for his design of a biodegradable surfboard, and is currently writing a guide to encourage surfers and the surf industry to shift to greener ways.
 Tom presently works as a product developer for a consultancy team specialising in environmental sustainability.
 He's also an occasional graphic artist and product designer/maker who likes to tinker with unorthodox materials.